-The closed world assumption is similar to the underlying logic we often apply in practice when using information in a relational database, assuming that "the only possible instances of a relation are those implied by the database" [Reiter, 1989].
-Moreover, it formalises the intuitive way that we commonly understand many natural language conditionals [Stenning and Van Lambalgen, 2012].
+The closed world assumption is similar to the informal logic we often apply in practice when we interpret information in a relational database, assuming that "the only possible instances of a relation are those implied by the database" (Reiter 1989).
+Moreover, it formalises the intuitive way that we commonly understand many natural language conditionals (Stenning and Van Lambalgen 2012).

-5 Automatic Early Termination
+5 Automatic early termination

 In the remainder of this report, we investigate the Automatic Early Termination provisions of the 1992 and 2002 ISDA Master Agreement preprint, followed by a sample of Schedule clauses specifying whether and under which conditions Automatic Early Termination applies.
-The goal of this investigation is to explore the extent to which the use of LE can contribute to the standardisation and potential automation of the contractual provisions of important financial contracts such as the ISDA preprint and its Schedule.
+The goal of this investigation is to explore the extent to which the use of LE can contribute to the standardisation and potentially to the automation of the contractual provisions of important financial contracts such as the ISDA preprint and its Schedule.

-The real agreement samples investigated in this report were provided by D2LT as representative of the range of AET Schedule clauses seen in an exercise reviewing many thousands of ISDA Master Agreements in place between various market participants, in order to make close-out netting enforceability determinations.
+The real agreement samples investigated in this report were provided by D2LT as representative of the range of AET Schedule clauses seen in an exercise reviewing many thousands of ISDA Master Agreements in place between various market participants, in order to make close-out netting enforceability determinations (Datoo, 2019, page 102).
 The AET clause can often have a material impact on such determinations, which has a significant impact in turn on the regulatory capital calculations of prudentially regulated financial institutions.
 In fact, regulatory capital optimisation is one of the main reasons for the amendment of the AET clause.

-Taken in their financial context, the Event of Default provisions6 of the ISDA Master Agreement are probably the most important in the entire agreement, as they enable a party to terminate (or "close-out") all outstanding Transactions governed by the Agreement in certain circumstances - typically when there is a significant risk that the other party will not perform under the Agreement.
+Taken in their financial context, the Event of Default provisions of the ISDA Master Agreement are probably the most important in the entire agreement, as they enable a party to terminate (or "close-out") all outstanding Transactions governed by the Agreement in certain circumstances, typically when there is a significant risk that the other party will not perform under the Agreement.
 Section 6(a) of the ISDA Master Agreement preprint provides that when an Event of Default occurs, the Non-Defaulting Party may, at any time when the event is still continuing, close-out the Agreement and all outstanding Transactions under the Agreement.
-This close-out is given effect by the Non-Defaulting Party giving notice to the Defaulting Party, designating the date on which such close-out will occur (an "Early
+This close-out is given effect by the Non-Defaulting Party giving notice to the Defaulting Party, designating the date on which such close-out will occur (an "Early Termination Date").
+This notice does not need to be delivered immediately, but the Early Termination Date must be up to, but no more than, twenty days after the service of the notice.